 My current pain experience is a reminder that I am still vulnerable.
 So I am reverting to methods I used during my slow taper, renewing a focus on rebuilding GABA receptors.
 I believe they took a hit.
 I have never been a true coffee drinker (only decaf), but I wanted to join the coffee culture.
 I had been admiring it from afar, and hoped that I could enjoy this aspect of life like a normal human being.
 I had been drinking real coffee, at least a cup almost every, for the previous two months.
 Am I still so sensitive?
 Do we remain that sensitive?
 Some yes, some no, it seems.
 I think most people would scoff at the coffee connection, but my fellow benzo survivors know better.

 I power through.
 I have no choice.
 We have come so far.
-The end is in sight.
-This is the year that we will finish As Prescribed.
-This is the year that we will prepare the film for its release.
+This is the year we hope to finish As Prescribed.
 We have an amazing team, and more are showing support and coming on board as we move toward our ultimate goal — to get the film finished and get it out into the world.